 What Is an Entrepreneurship Degree?

-You’ll typically take foundation level courses in subjects such as English, communications, and math, as these skills are essential to the more advanced concepts associated with entrepreneurship courses.
-Specific courses might include financial management and accounting, entrepreneurial marketing, and business analysis.
-There will almost always be a course on business plan development.
+Undergraduate entrepreneurship programs typically require that you take foundation level courses in subjects such as English, communications, computer science, and math, as these skills are essential to the more advanced concepts associated with entrepreneurship courses.
+Specific courses might include:

-Entrance requirements for entrepreneurship degrees can vary, partly because the nature and structure of the programs can vary so much, too.
-While some universities offer degrees specifically in this discipline, more often than not you will instead take dual-degrees, concentrations, or individual ‘pick-and-mix’ courses in entrepreneurship.
-More commonly, your major will be in business administration or business management.
+While some of the best schools for entrepreneurship offer degrees specifically in this discipline, more often than not you will instead take dual-degrees, concentrations, or individual ‘pick-and-mix’ courses in entrepreneurship.
+More commonly, your major will be in business administration or business management with a concentration in entrepreneurship.
+Students interested in continuing their education can pursue graduate degrees in business and become even more marketable.

 See Also: 30 Best Bachelor’s in Biomedical Engineering